Become a Naturalist

 - November: From Flowers to Seeds

 We strive to offer continuing education by Naturalists, for Naturalists, on various topics of interest.
-This provides an opportunity for us to share knowledge and skills with each other and may come in the form of field trips and “Lunch & Learns.”
+This provides an opportunity for us to share knowledge and skills with each other; this often occurs in the form of field trips or “Lunch & Learn" programs.
 Upon completion of your training, all Naturalists who actively volunteer may attend future Knowing Native Plant classes free of charge.

 Shadowing & Mentoring

 In addition to attending these sessions, new Naturalists are expected to shadow experienced Naturalists or staff on guided walks or programs.
 This will help prepare you to lead walks and tours on your own.
 New Naturalists will be encouraged to lead walks during each season of bloom to put their newly gained knowledge to work!
-Naturalists will never be asked to lead a tour before they feel comfortable in doing so.
-More info about our mentoring program will be available early 2018.
+(No one, however, will be expected to lead a tour before they feel comfortable in doing so).
+More info about our mentoring program will be available in early 2019.

 - Roving Naturalist